Abîme: Formation

 Abîmes are a structure which form late in the life of a limestone cave.
 They can be 1–10 metres in diameter and up to 50 metres in height vertically.
 The walls have grooves that serve as a contrast to the smooth nature of the rest of the cave.
 They are known to lie under heads of stream valleys, sinkholes, or along non-carbonated rocks.
 Water will occasionally fall down the shaft, creating subterranean waterfalls.
 Only a small portion of the abîme connects to the rest of the cavern.
 They can extend to the present water table, while the rest of the cavern lies above it.

 Other names

-Abîme are also known as pit caves in the U.S. and pot caves in England.
+Abîme are also known as pit caves in the United States and pot caves in England.
 They can also be called domepits, due to the way that looking up from below a dome can be seen and looking down from above a pit is seen.
 Blue holes are sinkholes that have filled with water and can occur on land or at sea.
 In Central America, they are called cenotes.